 The path to obtaining a PWD Stormwater Plan Review approval varies depending on project characteristics.
 Determining whether an approval is required, and, if so, which of the four Review Paths is applicable, represents a critical step for every project and must be completed by the applicant prior to submission of an ERSA Application.

 The applicant must identify the following three project characteristics to determine the appropriate review and submission requirements.
 These characteristics, used along with Figure 2.1-2 below, allow the applicant to determine the Review Path for their project.
 The applicant must input these characteristics when filling out the online ERSA Worksheet as part of the ERSA Application.

 - Watershed - Seven major watersheds exist in Philadelphia: Darby and Cobbs Creeks Watershed, Delaware Direct Watershed, Lower Schuylkill River Watershed, Pennypack Creek Watershed, Poquessing Creek Watershed, Tookany/Tacony-Frankford Watershed, and Wissahickon Creek Watershed.
 The applicant is referred to Section 1.1.2 for more information on watersheds and to Appendix D for Watershed Maps.
-The applicant can also determine their watershed online or contact PWD Stormwater Plan Review for verification.

 - Earth Disturbance - PWD must review any project whose earth disturbance exceeds 5,000 square feet to ensure that an Erosion and Sediment Control (E&S) Plan has been prepared in accordance with Pennsylvania Department of Environmental Protection guidelines (Section 2.3).
 In addition, PWD must ensure that the limit of disturbance is correctly delineated and that the project is not part of a larger phased development that will trigger additional Stormwater Regulations.